Connor McDavid wins the NHL All-Star Skills competition he helped revive

 Three players from the Western Conference rival Colorado Avalanche also put on a show.
 Nathan MacKinnon won the one-timers event, while Cale Makar had the hardest shot at 102.56 mph.
 Goaltender Alexandar Georgiev made nine saves — on McDavid — in one on one to win $100,000.

+“It’s a really fun challenge,” Georgiev said.
+“I love going against Connor.
+Congratulations to him.
+He’s awesome, so fun to watch.”

-The prize money was one of the new wrinkles at the redesigned skills competition that featured just 12 players.
+The prize money was one of the new wrinkles at the redesigned skills competition that featured just 12 players and was supposed to be streamlined and simplified.

 “I think guys like it,” Draisaitl said.
 “I don’t know how it was received on TV, but I thought it was good.”